Tina Moore (album)

 Tina Moore is the debut album by American R&B singer Tina Moore, originally released in 1995.
-It includes the singles "Color Me Blue", which reached number 73 on the US Hot R&B/Hip-Hop Songs, "All I Can Do", which reached number 48, and "Never Gonna Let You Go", which peaked at number 27.
+It includes the singles "Color Me Blue," which reached number 73 on the US Hot R&B/Hip-Hop Songs chart, "All I Can Do," which reached number 48, and "Never Gonna Let You Go," which peaked at number 27.

-The album was released in Europe in 1997 with two extra tracks, including the UK garage version of "Never Gonna Let You Go", which reached number seven on the UK Singles Chart.
+The album was released in Europe in 1997 with two extra tracks, including the UK garage version of "Never Gonna Let You Go," which reached number seven on the UK Singles Chart.
 A remix of "Nobody Better" was also released as a single, reaching number 20 in the UK in 1998.